Friends don't let friends make expensive DESIGN MISTAKES Schedule a call to learn more!

 Contemporary design refers to designs “of the current moment.”
 It is tied to no particular period of time and is therefore very fluid.
 Current values and trends — including concepts like environmentalism, globalism, minimalism and individualism — inform this ever-changing style.

-Modern vs. Contemporary Home Styles
+Modern vs. Contemporary Home Design Styles

 The materials used in homebuilding and design accents mark one of the key differences between modern and contemporary homes.